SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ```

 ### List Account OpenOffer Contracts
-This endpoint lists account `OpenOffer` contracts as defined in the `account-onboarding` at the base of this repository.
+This endpoint lists account `OpenOffer` contracts as defined in the `account-onboarding` folder at the base of this
+repository.

 #### HTTP Request
 - URL: `/wallet-views/v1/account-open-offers`